Pyrdacor/Ambermoon/Files/LOB.md

 Example header: 19hex -> in binary 00011001

-This means the first 3 following bytes are normal bytes.
-Then two matches follow (2 bytes each).
-Then two normal bytes follow and at last there is another match.
+This means the first 3 following bytes are matches (2 bytes each).
+Then two normal bytes follow, then two matches again and at last there is another normal byte.

 ### Match encoding